FormAndAffect/foundation-starter/README.md

 # F&M notes
 ----

+This is a starter boilerplate used for static html sites or expression engine templates.
+It's based on the Foundation Zerb Template - tweaked to optionally run php and React/Webpack.

-## Running Project
+## Running the Project

+### static html files

-to run for html prototyping with Panini, navigate to project root directory then:
+To run for html prototyping with Panini, navigate to project root directory then:
-(finished files copy to `dist` folder)

 ```
 npm start
 ```

+(finished files copy to `dist` folder).

-preview:
+To preview:

 ```
 http://localhost:8000